 Claims arising under the Competition and Consumer Law

-The Competition and Consumer Law encompasses a number of different types of conduct and transactions, including:
+The Competition and Consumer Law in conjunction with state legislation are used to preserve and enhance the competition amongst businesses together with the protection of consumers.
+The laws encompass a number of different types of conduct and transactions, including:

-- misleading and deceptive conduct in trade or commerce;
+- Misleading and deceptive conduct in trade or commerce

-- unfair contract terms.
+- Unfair contract terms

-- banning specific unfair practices in trade or commerce;
+- Banning specific unfair practices in trade or commerce

-- dealing with consumer transactions for goods or services;
+- Dealing with consumer transactions for goods or services

-- safety of consumer goods and product related services;
+- Safety of consumer goods and product related services

-- liability of manufacturers for goods with safety defects.
+- Liability of manufacturers for goods with safety defects

 These laws aim to protect consumers from such behaviour as:

-- False and misleading representations;
+- False and misleading representations

-- Bait advertising;
+- Bait advertising

-- Sending unsolicited goods then demanding payment for same;
+- Sending unsolicited goods then demanding payment for same

-- Misleading or deceptive conduct.
+- Misleading or deceptive conduct